jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-09-championship-weekend/draft/chapter-02.md

 "How so?"

 "He started skipping practices.
 His focus shifted from hockey to spending time with her.
-He stopped communicating with me about college decisionsI found out he'd applied to MIT only when the acceptance letter arrived.
+He stopped communicating with me about college decisions—I found out he'd applied to MIT only when the acceptance letter arrived.
 When I tried to discuss his future, he became defensive, secretive.
 The relationship became his entire focus."

 Sophia wanted to stand up and scream that wasn't how it happened.
 But she sat still, Maya's hand tight in hers.

 "Mr. Price, why do you oppose emancipation?"

 Robert looked directly at Ethan for the first time.
 "Because I love my son.
 Because I've spent thirteen years preparing him for success, and I'm watching him throw it away.
 If he's emancipated, he'll have no guidance, no support system.
-When this relationship endsand teenage relationships do endhe'll be alone and adrift, having sacrificed everything for infatuation."
+When this relationship ends—and teenage relationships do end—he'll be alone and adrift, having sacrificed everything for infatuation."

 "Thank you, Mr. Price."